Learn to Read Hebrew

 Are you looking to improve your skills in Hebrew – either conversational, reading, or prayer?
 Educational Staff at NSS Beth El will help to evaluate your level of Hebrew and find appropriate personalized tutoring.
 Contact Ali Drumm or call 847-432-8126.

-Improve your conversational and reading skills.
+This Intermediate level course will help you improve your conversational and reading skills.
 New students are always welcome!
-Trimester Fee: Fall, Winter, and Spring
+Winter Trimester Fee

 (Sisterhood Torah Fund)

 Dr. Alicia Gejman

 Thursdays, 10:00 – 11:00 am

 Designed for adults who have basic fluency in reading and writing Hebrew.

 Practice Hebrew conversation and reading informally with other participants.
 Free.
 For information, contact Judy Farby or call 847-372-1700.

 Rabbi Michael Schwab